jamesloyys/Real-Time-Object-Detection/README.md

-# A Low Latency Real-Time Object Detection App.
-Built using TensorFlow and OpenCV
+# A Low Latency Real-Time Object Detection App

 ## TLDR
 This project uses a multithreaded approach to create a low latency real-time objection detection app.
 Built using Tensorflow's Object Detection API and OpenCV.